 Megan Levad is the author of Why We Live in the Dark Ages, the first selection in Tavern Books' Wrolstad Contemporary Poetry Series, and What Have I to Say to You, forthcoming from Tavern in Fall 2017.
 Her poems have appeared in Tin House, Granta Online, Fence, the Everyman's Library anthology Killer Verse, and London art and fashion magazine AnOther, among other publications.
-She is currently working on War Movie, which was awarded a MacDowell Colony Fellowship for Summer 2017.
+She is currently working on a novel-in-poems which was awarded a MacDowell Colony Fellowship for Summer 2017.

 Megan writes in many forms.
-In addition to the screenplay for The Troll, a short film in progress, she has also written song cycles and commissioned choral pieces, including "Let Us Plant Our Gardens Now," with composer Dominick DiOrio, and "Volta," with Kristin Kuster, both recently published by Hal Leonard.
-Kristin and Megan will premiere their first opera, Kept, an ecofeminist Gothic romance, in May 2017 through the Virginia Arts Festival.
+In addition to the screenplay for The Troll, a short film in progress, she has written several song cycles and choral pieces, including "Let Us Plant Our Gardens Now," with composer Dominick DiOrio, who is currently composing a choral piece with text from What Have I to Say to You, and "Volta," with Kristin Kuster.
+Kristin and Megan premiered their first opera, Kept, in May 2017 with the Virginia Arts Festival.